Occupational health law: detailed implementation procedures

 • For each measure, its implementation conditions and estimated cost.

-For companies with ≥ 50 employees :
+For companies with 50 or more employees:

 • A detailed list of measures to be taken over the coming year;

-• An implementation schedule.
+• An implementation timeline.

-• The list of these actions must be recorded in the DUERP and its updates.
+• The list of these actions must be recorded in the DUERP and its updates

-The DUERP must be made available to :
+The DUERP must be kept available to:

 • Members of the CSE staff delegation;

-• Labour inspectors ;
+• Labour inspectorate officers;

-• Companies with more than 150 employees: from July 1, 2023.
+• Companies with more than 150 employees: from 1 July 2023.

 • Members of the CSE staff delegation;

-• From the occupational health and prevention department ;
+• The occupational health and prevention service;

-Decree no. 2022-372 of March 16, 2022 specifies the following elements:
+Decree No. 2022-372 of March 16, 2022, specifies the following:

-Before March 31, 2022 From March 31, 2022
+Before 31 March 2022 From 31 March 2022

 • Asbestos

-• Lead under certain conditions (stipulated in article R. 4412-160 of the French Labor Code)
+• Lead, under certain conditions (set out in Article R. 4412-160 of the Labour Code)

 • Carcinogenic, Mutagenic or Reprotoxic agents